-The SAM is now being used in 37 states, two Canadian provinces, and in England.
+The SAM is now being used in 33 states, two Canadian provinces, and in England.
 It has also been specified in two states Kansas DOT has developed a specification that they are starting to implement this summer.

-TPF Program Standard Quarterly Reporting Format - 7/2011

 The publication of the AASHTO TP118 test method is also an important result.

 Circumstance affecting project or budget.
 (Please describe any challenges encountered or anticipated that might affect the completion of the project within the time, scope and fiscal constraints set forth in the agreement, along with recommended solutions to those problems).

 There was some delay getting the contracts signed.
 This has delayed the start of the project some but the research team doing their best to make up for this.
 The project is about four months behind schedule.
 A contract extension will likely be necessary.

 Other than this issue the project is on time and on scope.

 Potential Implementation: The Provisional AASHTO test method for the Super Air Meter is in press.
 Changes to other test methods are also being discussed.
 Work will continue on the project to develop the precision and bias statement.
-The results from this study have been used to help guide the new AASHTO durability specification for concrete pavements would be an outstanding implementation of this work.
+One paper has been submitted to a conference and several more are being authored to submit soon.
+Much of this work has been included as supplementary documents to previous quarterly reports.